ScrappyHub/rooted-platform/docs/ROOTED_LONG_TERM_ROADMAP.md

 - No phase is **guaranteed**.
 - No vertical is **promised** to partners, investors, or the public.
 - You are allowed to **pause**, **stop**, or **sunset** ROOTED at any time.
-- ROOTED Community can stand as a **beautiful, self-contained chapter** of your life.
+- ROOTED Community can stand as a **beautiful, self-contained chapter** of my life.

 ROOTED grows only when: